mdvico/WaveformViewer/README.md

 - [ ] Add the option of sourcing a local configuration file to have a consistent format for different plots.
 - [ ] Add argument to change the axis labels.
 - [ ] Add option to control the DPI output for the PNG output file.
-- [ ] Add argument to control the axis ticks, log, db20, etc.
+- [ ] Add argument to control the axis ticks to db20.

 ## DONE
 - [x] Use pandas dataframe to manipulate the data.